What is Noir?

-- Analyzers parse code to extract endpoints and parameters
+- Analyzes the code to extract endpoints, parameters, and headers

 flowchart LR